Disclaimer: Originally published in March 2018. It is being republished since it still remains an interesting topic till today.

-Amending a national legislation to fulfil one’s personal comfort is often the greatest mark of a dictatorial attitude.
+Amending national legislation to fulfill one’s personal comfort is often the greatest mark of a dictatorial attitude.

 Modi is often accused of promoting Sangh’s ideology and pushing it too much.
 The Sangh Parivar constitutes almost all of BJP leaders and Ministers.
 So it is only fair that the government would have to return the favour when in power.

 Similarly, Arvind Kejriwal has had his share of clever crooked mild dictatorship while serving as the patriarch of Aam Admi Party and later in his reign as Chief Minister of Delhi.

 Since its inception, AAP has seen plenty of members being kicked out of the party, the most shocking being the ouster of Bhushan and Yogendra who worked day and night for the party’s success.

 Later, after forming the government, Kejriwal, in order to reward his newly-elected MLAs and also to hold on to them, appointed 21 MLAs as Parliamentary Secretaries and subsequently amended the Delhi Members of Legislative Assembly (Removal of Disqualification) Act, 1997, to exclude the post from the definition of ‘office of profit’.
 But all went in vain when the Election Commission disqualified them.